Health Promotion

-Health promotion in higher education is a proactive approach to supporting student well-being by creating environments that foster healthy behaviors.
-Rooted in public health, it gained momentum in the late 20th century as research showed that student health directly impacts academic success.
-The World Health Organization’s Ottawa Charter (1986) helped shape modern health promotion by emphasizing prevention, education, and supportive campus policies.
-Colleges and universities now integrate wellness programs, mental health resources, peer education, and digital outreach to help students make informed choices about their health.
+Health promotion in higher education helps students stay well by creating environments that support healthy habits.
+Research shows that student health directly impacts academic success.
+The World Health Organization's Ottawa Charter (1986) shaped modern health promotion, emphasizing prevention, education, and supportive campus policies.
+Today, colleges offer wellness programs, mental health resources, peer education, and digital outreach to help students make informed choices.

-Today, health promotion goes beyond traditional health education by addressing the social, emotional, and physical factors that influence well-being.
-Colleges use data-driven strategies to assess student needs and implement initiatives that promote mental health, nutrition, stress management, and overall wellness.
-By fostering a culture of health, higher education institutions aim to empower students to thrive both academically and personally.
+Modern health promotion goes beyond traditional health education by addressing social, emotional, and physical factors that affect well-being.
+Colleges use data to guide initiatives in mental health, nutrition, stress management, and overall wellness.
+By fostering a culture of health, higher education institutions empower students to thrive both academically and personally.

 Student Health Services partners with SRJC's faculty, staff, and student organizations to offer trainings and events to the SRJC Community that raise mental health awareness, share resources, and build skills to support those facing mental health challenges.